aria-tools/ARIA-tools/docs/MIGRATION.md

 ### A command help path works but a live workflow still fails

-That usually means the interface is wired correctly but the workflow still depends on data, credentials, or optional dependencies not present in the current environment.
+That usually means the interface is wired correctly but the workflow still depends on data, credentials, or environment-level prerequisites not present in the current environment.

 ## Migration Checklist

 - [ ] Install from `pyproject.toml` instead of relying on legacy setup flows
 - [ ] Prefer `aria-tools <command>` in new docs, scripts, and examples
-- [ ] Install only the extras your workflow needs
+- [ ] Use the documented single install surface for repo work
 - [ ] Re-run your key extract/timeseries workflows with real data
 - [ ] Keep legacy wrappers only where you still need compatibility